Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 And what was the complication with people who were previously disabled?
 In including them in their studies in the past, what did people feel was happening?
 Did they feel that perhaps it was messing with the data or did it at a level of complexity that was too hard to deal with?
 Or how was it that they were being excluded?

 Dr. Eva Mistry 20:08

 I think it’s probably the latter.
-And the reason is because as I mentioned, the outcomes of these therapies were measuring a score called modified rank in score, which is a score that goes from zero to six, zero is no disability.
-One is some two with kind of mild disability, three of moderate disability 4 or 5 (inaudible) disability, six is deaf, so it’s kind of a varied disability centered score.
+And the reason is that as I mentioned, the outcomes of these therapies were measuring a score called modified rank in the score, which is a score that goes from zero to six, zero is no disability.
+One is some two with kind of mild disability, three of moderate disability 4 or 5 (inaudible) disability, six is deaf, so it’s kind of a varied disability-centered score.

 Dr. Eva Mistry 20:36

 And so the research studies that we have been designing thus far, just kind of say that because our outcome is measured on the zero to six level score on what the patient’s disability level is, we’re not going to include anybody say, for example, has an MRS two or greater, or three or greater meaning mild or moderate disability, because at the end of the day, if we include patients who have a pre-existing MRS of three, no way at 90 days, their MRS is going to be less than three, which is what therapy is trying to measure.